BlaXun/RandomShapeGenerator/README.md

 <br/>
 * Open the *initShapeGenerator* Script
 * Apply changes to the following variables
+* *addOutline*  to toggle adding outlines.
+Outlines are required for shading to work.
+* *addShading* to toggle adding shading.
+Outlines are required for this to work.
 * *amountOfShapesToGenerate* defines how many shapes should be generated on a single run
 * *possibleBorderColors* to add/reduce the colors used to apply a border
 * *possibleInsideColors* to add/reduce the colors used to fill the inside of the shape